-The two quizzes will be mostly short answer and will test your knowledge of the material covered during that section of the course.
-The final exam is comprehensive and will be based on lectures, readings, discussions in class, the field trip to Harvard Forest, and consumer product presentations given by each of you.
-Exams will begin at the start of class and if you arrive late you will have less time to complete the exam.
-A missed exam will be graded as a zero and make-up exams will ONLY be available in the case of a documented unavoidable circumstance that results in an excused absence.
-You are required to notify me if you know ahead of time that you will need to miss an exam for an excused reason.
+The final exam is comprehensive and will be based on lectures, readings, discussions in class, group projects, and the consumer product presentations given by each of you.
+Exams will be a combination of multiple choice, short answer, and essay questions.
+A missed exam will be graded as a zero and a make-up exam will ONLY be available in the case of a documented unavoidable circumstance that results in an excused absence.
+You are required to notify me if you know ahead of time that you will need to miss the exam for an excused reason.